 Line Your Shelves for Better Pantry Organization

-Lining your shelves is an often-overlooked step in pantry organization, but it can save you time and stress.
+Lining your pantry cabinets , shelves, and kitchen cabinets is an often-overlooked step in pantry organization, but it can save you time and stress.
 Spills and breakage are inevitable, so using waterproof and gripping liners helps protect your shelves and makes cleaning easier.
 Adding this layer of protection is an important part of learning how to organize a pantry effectively.

-- Waterproof Cabinent-Shelf Liners: I love these because they come in assorted sizes and colors, so you can choose what will work best for you.
+- Waterproof Cabinet-Shelf Liners: I love these because they come in assorted sizes and colors, so you can choose what will work best for you.

 Take Stock of What You Have in Your Pantry